Deep-MI/FastSurfer/README.md

 ```

 ### Required arguments
-* --fs_license: Path to FreeSurfer license key file.
-Register (for free) at https://surfer.nmr.mgh.harvard.edu/registration.html to obtain it if you do not have FreeSurfer installed so far.
 * --sd: Output directory \$SUBJECTS_DIR (equivalent to FreeSurfer setup --> $SUBJECTS_DIR/sid/mri; $SUBJECTS_DIR/sid/surf ... will be created).
 * --sid: Subject ID for directory inside \$SUBJECTS_DIR to be created ($SUBJECTS_DIR/sid/...)
 * --t1: T1 full head input (not bias corrected, global path).
 The network was trained with conformed images (UCHAR, 256x256x256, 1 mm voxels and standard slice orientation).
 These specifications are checked in the eval.py script and the image is automatically conformed if it does not comply.

-* --seg: Global path with filename of segmentation (where and under which name to store it)
+### Requiered for docker
+* --fs_license: Path to FreeSurfer license key file.
+Register (for free) at https://surfer.nmr.mgh.harvard.edu/registration.html to obtain it if you do not have FreeSurfer installed so far.
+Strictly necessary if you use Docker, optional for local install (your local FreeSurfer license will automatically be used)

 ### Network specific arguments (optional)
+* --seg: Global path with filename of segmentation (where and under which name to store it).
+Default location: $SUBJECTS_DIR/$sid/mri/aparc.DKTatlas+aseg.deep.mgz
 * --weights_sag: Pretrained weights of sagittal network.
 Default: ../checkpoints/Sagittal_Weights_FastSurferCNN/ckpts/Epoch_30_training_state.pkl
 * --weights_ax: Pretrained weights of axial network.
 Default: ../checkpoints/Axial_Weights_FastSurferCNN/ckpts/Epoch_30_training_state.pkl
 * --weights_cor: Pretrained weights of coronal network.
 Default: ../checkpoints/Coronal_Weights_FastSurferCNN/ckpts/Epoch_30_training_state.pkl